 Once upon a time, single line plans were the most common out there.
-It’s 2019 and things have certainly changed, with even some of the youngest members of a family rocking smartphones these days.
+It’s 2020 and things have certainly changed, with even some of the youngest members of a family rocking smartphones.
 The majority of US carriers, including the four big ones (Verizon Wireless, AT&T, T-Mobile, and Sprint), offer family plans, which we’ll take a look at in detail in this post.
 Let’s dive in.

 Best family plans: